 Unsure if you’re on track with your retirement savings?
 Check out Bankrate’s retirement calculator to see what it will take to reach a secure retirement.

 At this stage, you’re likely dealing with a mortgage, car loans and children entering college.
-“A healthy credit score is vitally important to you,” says Bruce McClary, vice president of public relations and communications for the nonprofit National Foundation for Credit Counseling.
+“A healthy credit score is vitally important to you,” says Bruce McClary, vice president of communications at the National Foundation for Credit Counseling.

 Committing to paying everything on time is the obvious solution to this problem.

-Finally, at your age, you ought to be working to pay off debt and keep balances low, he says.
+Finally, at your age, work to pay off debt and keep balances low, he says.
 “Focus on power-paying those balances and getting rid of them as fast as possible.”